THE SHAMA

 thickets, underwood, and clumpy bushes,

-where it is able to escape the most searching
+it is able to escape the most searching

 observations.
 Almost everywhere within